 Millions of consumers are cutting the cord in favor of over-the-top television services, like Hulu, Netflix and Amazon Video.
-Not surprisingly, cable and satellite providers have taken notice.
+Not surprisingly, cable and satellite providers have taken notice of this OTT growth.
 Recently, Charline Ergen, CEO of Dish, acknowledged that we’ve hit a tipping point.
 As part of her 2017 Q4 earnings announcement, Ergen commented: “OTT services are becoming a direct replacement for cable and satellite”.

-You may think that this OTT movement is being driven primarily by Millenials, but the data may surprise you.
+You might think OTT growth is being driven primarily by Millennials, but the data may surprise you.

-If you think OTT is just for Millennials, think again
+If you think OTT growth is all about Millennials, think again

 It’s true that Millennials were among the first to cut the cord and embrace OTT.
 But now, thanks to increased ease of access, all generations are welcoming OTT into their homes.
 GfK MRI’s latest “Cord Evolution” study looked at the streaming attitudes and behaviors of 10,000 people across the United States.
 Here’s what they found:

 - The average age of “cord cutters” (people who have eliminated cable subscriptions) is 43 (accounting for 8% of the total U.S. population)

 - The average age of “cord nevers” (people who never had cable) is 34 (accounting for 9% of the total U.S. population)

 - Millennials account for 35% of cord cutters and 50% of the cord nevers